cybespace-settler/thinkpad-oculink-mod/README.md

 ![2025-10-27-20-33-42-357](https://github.com/user-attachments/assets/f7a542f4-70aa-4ad7-b6a5-4133543ab092)

-8. Fold cabls in half like on photo and install m2 part(cut parts of m2 part so it can fit in m2 slot and secure with screw)
+8. Fold cables in half like on photo and install m2 part(cut parts of m2 part so it can fit in m2 slot and secure with screw)
+9. Modify the M.2 adapter PCB so it fits
+10. Secure it with the original M.2 screw
-9. Assemble back the laptop
+11. Assemble back the laptop

 ## Yippe!!!!!! >w< you did it!!!!
 ![speechbubble-speechcloud](https://github.com/user-attachments/assets/dc2aee44-4056-4b98-805c-e8866e192505)